Uberspace/manual/source/background-network.rst

 .. note::

   This section explains the technical implementation of network namespaces in our setup.
-If you only look for a higher-level understanding of the topic, can safely skip to the next one.
+If you only look for a higher-level understanding of the topic, you can safely skip to the next one.

 To make sure our setup actually works, it is very important that all user